 - Add chicken and marinade into a zip lock bag, mix well to ensure all chicken tenderloins are covered with marinate.
-Marinate for 1 hour, or up to 24 hours.
+Marinate for 1 hour, or up to 24 hours (the longer the better!).

 - Grease a grill pan, cast iron grill, charcoal grill, electric grill or non-stick skillet.

 - Cook chicken until it reaches 165 degrees F. Flip halfway through.
 Once chicken is done, brush honey on both sides of the tenderloins and remove.